hynek/doc2dash/docs/submit.md

 # Building and Submitting Docsets to Dash.app

-!!!
-Note
+> [!NOTE]
-    This how-to is extracted from [*How I'm a Productive Programmer With a Memory of a Fruit Fly*](https://hynek.me/articles/productive-fruit-fly-programmer/).
+> This how-to is extracted from [*How I'm a Productive Programmer With a Memory of a Fruit Fly*](https://hynek.me/articles/productive-fruit-fly-programmer/).

 The goal of this how-to is to teach you how to convert *intersphinx*-compatible documentation to a docset and how to submit it to Dash's [*user-generated docset registry*](https://github.com/Kapeli/Dash-User-Contributions), such that others don't have to duplicate your work.